This supplement improved my IBS symptoms in a week

 “The bacteria are no longer alive, but their cell walls and proteins remain active, so those fragments that are left signal to the gut lining to calm the inflammation and strengthen those bacteria,” explains Nishta Patel, clinical nutritionist at The Gut Expert.

 Gut Wealth capsules also contain inulin made from chicory root, a prebiotic fibre which feeds good gut bacteria to help restore consistency.
-Each capsule boasts 100 per cent of your daily required vitamins B1, B2, B3, B5, B6, B9, B12 and vitamin D.
+Each capsule boasts 100 per cent of your daily required vitamins B1, B2, B3, B5, B6, B9, B12 and vitamin D (we have rounded up the best Vitamin D supplements here).

-“It's less about live bacteria colonising your gut, and more about bacterial components signalling to your gut lining, with fibre and vitamins adding that extra support,” says Patel.
+“It's less about live bacteria colonising your gut, and more about bacterial components signalling to your gut lining, with fibre and vitamins (the best multivitamins are reviewed here) adding that extra support,” says Patel.
 “So it's a dual action in this particular one, which is why people may notice a difference, because the body's responding to the actual signals from the bacterial components, and not waiting for live bacteria.”

 Read more: I’ve been drinking kombucha for years and it’s transformed my gut health – here’s how